Cross Species Functional Alignment

 head(model_vs_ampad)

-Now we’ll create a list column containing data frames using tidyr::nest function.
+Now we’ll create a list column containing data frames using the tidyr::nest function.
 Nesting is implicitly a summarizing operation: you get one row for each group defined by the non-nested columns.

 R